joaonetto-trademaster/node-email-service/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What you will need to run this project

 ```
 git clone https://github.com/joaonetto-trademaster/email-function-api